GalvanizeOpenSource/100-ds-problems/100-problems.md

 1. Write a query that returns all the users (by name) that have a currently checked out book.

 1. Assuming that the checkout time for a book is one month, write a query returning all users (by name) that have an overdue book.
-Summarize this data to produce a list of possibly stolen books (you will have to come up with a resonable interpretation of what this means).
+Summarize this data to produce a list of possibly stolen books (you will have to come up with a reasonable interpretation of what this means).

 1. Amend the prior query to return a table of all (user, book) pairs that are possibly stolen.
 Identify the users and books by name in the query results.